Super moist and rich homemade chocolate cupcakes topped with creamy Nutella frosting.

 - Whisk together the flour, baking powder, and salt in a medium sized bowl.
 Set aside.

 - In a large bowl, using an electric hand or stand mixer, cream the softened butter and sugar until light and fluffy.
 Add the eggs, one at a time, beating until smooth.
 Scrape down the sides of the bowl as needed.
 Beat in the vanilla extract.
 Slowly add the flour mixture and beat only until *just* combined.
 In a steady stream, add the cooled cocoa mixture and stir until smooth.

 - Fill each muffin tin 3/4 of the way full with batter.
 Bake for 16-19 minutes, keeping an eye on them to avoid even the slightest burning (which will lend dry cupcakes).
 My cupcakes took 17 minutes and a toothpick inserted in the middle came out clean.
 Remove from oven and place on a wire rack to cool before frosting.

-See all of my cupcake recipes.
+See all cupcake recipes.